heyodai/cs5530-project/README.md

 # CS 5530 - Team "Front of the Class"

 This is the repository for our team's CS 5530 project.
-The goal of this project is to create a text summarizer using deep learning.
-The model will be trained on a dataset of news articles and will be able to generate summaries for new articles.
+The goal of this project was to create a news article text summarizer using deep learning.
+We explored the creation of a text summarizer using a transformer-based model, and we experimented with several different models to see which one performed the best.

 ## Table of Contents